 - 7.1 Free basic municipal services refers to those municipal services necessary to ensure an acceptable and reasonable quality of life and which service, if not provided, could endanger public health or safety or the environment. - 7.2 In terms of the South African Constitution all customers should have access to basic services.
-Currently, the free basic services provided to the domestic customers within the Hessequa Local Municipality are as follows: - - 7.2.1 The extent of the monthly indigent support granted to indigent households must be based on budgetary allocations for a particular financial year and the tariffs determined for each financial year. - 7.2.2 The general threshold for indigent support is restricted to qualifying households with a combined income amount determined by Council at the beginning of every financial year and will be applied for the duration of that particular financial year. - 7.2.3 The Municipality recognises the following five levels of indigent support:-
+Currently, the free basic services provided to the domestic customers within the Hessequa Local Municipality are as follows: - - 7.2.1 The extent of the monthly indigent support granted to indigent households must be based on budgetary allocations for a particular financial year and the tariffs determined for each financial year. - 7.2.2 The general threshold for indigent support is restricted to qualifying households with a combined income amount determined by Council at the beginning of every financial year and will be applied for the duration of that particular financial year. - 7.2.3 The Municipality recognises the following five levels of indigent support:- - 7.2.3.1 Category A Support to qualifying households where the combined total gross income of the registered owner/ tenant and his/her spouse or life companion is equal or less to the minimum amount as determined by Council from time to time. - 7.2.3.2 Category B Support to qualifying households where the combined total gross income of the registered owner/ tenant and his/her spouse or life companion is within the extended amount as determined by Council from time to time. - 7.2.3.3 Category C Care centres where elderly care is provided.
+The subsidy will be restricted to a fixed amount per month determined by Council at the beginning of every financial year per resident with an income equal or lower than the income amount determined by Council at the beginning of every financial

-- 7.2.3.1 Category A Support to qualifying households where the combined total gross income of the registered owner/ tenant and his/her spouse or life companion is equal or less to the minimum amount as determined by Council from time to time. - 7.2.3.2 Category B Support to qualifying households where the combined total gross income of the registered owner/ tenant and his/her spouse or life companion is within the extended amount as determined by Council from time to time. - 7.2.3.3 Category C Care centres where elderly care is provided.
-The subsidy will be restricted to a fixed amount per month determined by Council at the beginning of every financial year per resident with an income equal or lower than the income amount determined by Council at the beginning of every financial year.
+- year.
 The indigent assistance is rendered in the form of credit on the monthly electricity levy payable by the management of the particular institution.
 The total subsidy should not exceed the total monthly municipal account. - 7.2.3.4 Category D Indigent household tenants not receiving municipal accounts.
 Support to qualifying households where the combined total gross income of the registered tenant and his/her spouse or life companion is equal or less to the minimum amount or within the extended amount as determined by Council from time to time.
 The indigent assistance is rendered in the form of credit on the monthly municipal account payable by the owner of the property.
 The total subsidy should not exceed the total monthly municipal account. - 7.2.3.5 Category E Churches who are registered on the National Register Of Independent Churches.
-Where more than 50% of the members of that congregation are registered as indigents in terms of the Council's Indigent Policy the property will be subsidised in terms of all basic services charges only.
+Where more than 50% of the members of that congregation are registered as indigents in terms of the Council's Indigent Policy the property will be subsidised in terms of all basic services charges only. - 7.2.3.6 Category F Creches who are registered with the Department of social Development.
+Where more than 50% of the learner households are registered as indigents in terms of the Council's Indigent Policy the property will be subsidised in terms of all basic services charges only.